 Response 7:

 Thank you for your contribution.
-While the idea of this paper is not to produce original data, we preferred to explicitly cite one work from Li and one work from Chai, both showing the volume split issues when low-permeability fractures cut a matrix cell.
+While the idea of this paper is not to produce original data, we preferred to explicitly cite one work from Li and one work from Chai (full references are below), both showing the volume split issues when low-permeability fractures cut a matrix cell.
 We also added a couple of new sentences in this section to clarify our point.

-Please let us know whether you think relevant claims are still missing or deserve more emphasis.
+Li L, Lee SH.
+Efficient field-scale simulation of black oil in a naturally fractured reservoir through discrete fracture networks and homogenized media.
+SPE Reservoir Evaluation & Engineering 2008;11:750–8.

+Chai Z. An Efficient Method for Fractured Shale Reservoir Simulation and History Matching: The CEDFM Approach.
+2018.

 REVIEWER 4